microsoft/anomalydetector/aml_module/README.md

 * `Threshold`.
 In AnomalyOnly mode, points are detected as anomaly if its `score` is greater than threshold.
 In AnomalyAndMargin mode, this parameter and `sensitivity` works together to filter anomaly.
 * `Sensitivity`.
 This parameter is used in AnomalyAndMargin mode to determine the range of the boundaries.
 * `Append result column to output`.
 If this parameter is set, the input data set will be output together with the results.
 Otherwise, only the results will be output.
-* `Compute stats in visualization`.
-If this parameter is set, the stats of output dataset will be calcualted.

 ## Output Specification
 The output data set will contain a fraction of the following columns according to the `Detect Mode` parameter.
 If multiple value colums are selected, the result columns will add value column names as postfix.